Will the Grizzlies cover the spread vs. the Rockets? Promo Codes, Betting Trends, Records ATS

 Grizzlies vs. Rockets: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Houston Rockets (11-9) will try to build on a three-game winning streak when they host the Memphis Grizzlies (6-16) on Wednesday, December 13, 2023 at Toyota Center as 7.5-point favorites.
-The game airs at 8:00 PM ET on Space City Home Network and BSSE.
-The point total is 213.5 in the matchup.
+The Memphis Grizzlies (6-17) will try to break a three-game losing streak when they host the Houston Rockets (12-9) on Friday, December 15, 2023 at FedExForum as 4.5-point underdogs.
+The contest airs at 8:00 PM ET on BSSE and Space City Home Network.
+The point total is 211.5 for the matchup.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!